theprabhatraj/Pygame_santa_christmas_game/README.md

-# Santa game using Pygame
+# Santa Clause game using Pygame
-Santa is a Platformer game made using python
+Santa Christmas is a Platformer game made using python

 **GamePlay**